 Who is the typical student?

-We accept and apply transfer coursework, AP SPanish credit, and CLEP credit.
+We accept and apply transfer coursework, AP Spanish credit, and CLEP credit.
 Because Spanish is a high needs area for teachers, students have access to funding like the TEACH grant.

 What will you learn?

-What are the steps to certification?
+What are the job prospects?

 A teaching career provides stability and benefits while allowing you to impact the world.
 Starting salaries in N. Texas are just above $50,000 a year with health and retirement benefits.
 Many teachers interview and receive preliminary offers before graduation.
 Scholarships also ensure you leave the School of Education with low debt.
 Learn more about the job market